akheron/optics-ts/docs/two-syntaxes.md

 **Standalone**

-The name of this syntax comes from the fact that optics are _standalone_ functions, i.e. they "float" in existence without being tied to any concrete type.
+The name of this syntax comes from the fact that optics are _standalone_ functions and values, i.e. they "float" without being tied to any concrete type.
 They of course require the data to be of a specific shape, but you don't need to explicitly state the type in your code.

 The implication of not tying the optics to any particular type beforehand means that you need to add type annotations to some places, like